Article

 What happens to the ISA during the administration of the estate?

 Active management of the investments already held within the account may continue.
-However, it is not possible to request the transfer to an alternative ISA manager; nor is it possible to change a Stocks & Shares ISA into a Cash ISA or vice versa with the same ISA manager.
+However, it is not possible to request a transfer to an alternative ISA manager; nor is it possible to change a Stocks & Shares ISA into a Cash ISA or vice versa with the same ISA manager.

-Is there a time limit to use an additional permitted subscription?
+Is there a time limit to use an Additional Permitted Subscription?

 How is the APS allowance calculated if the assets in the ISA have risen/fallen in value?

-If the death occurred on or after 6 April 2018 the APS will normally be the value of cash and/or investments at the time they are passed on, or the value of the ISA on the date of death – whichever higher.
+The APS will normally be the value of cash and/or investments at the time they are passed on, or the value of the ISA on the date of death – whichever higher.

 What happens to an ISA on death when there is no eligible spouse/APS?